It doesn't take long to be wrong

 About 30 seconds in the case of the new Cazoo ad campaign.

-I'm a hopeless petrolhead.
-I love cars and thanks to the influence of my frugal Dad, I love buying cars.
+I'm a hopelessly devoted petrolhead.
+I love cars and thanks to the influence of my frugal father, I love buying cars.
 I pore over Autotrader in the same way that teenage boys (and older) browse Pornhub.
-I research categories - which is the best sweet spot between MPG and usable torque?
-I research prices via Parkers.
-I research specs, tax bands, CO2 emissions and colour options.

 Then and only then - armed with a shortlist and a full endorsement free licence, I hit the streets.
 It's rare that I find my dream car locally - I always have to travel: Torquay, Oxford, Matlock.
 I've been to all these places in search of auto heaven.

 Once at a dealership or private home I carefully peruse my multi-point checklist of 'things to watch out for'.
-I'll give you an obscure example: When buying an old mini - if you can't fit your hand vertically between the tyre and the sill it means the subframe has gone and you're in for a world of financial pain getting it fixed.
+I'll give you an example: When buying an old mini - if you can't fit your hand vertically between the tyre and the sill it means the subframe has gone and you're in for a world of financial pain getting it fixed.

 If the car passes the checklist then it's time to peruse the service history in detail.
 I'm looking in particular for gaps, inaccuracies against the recommended service intervals on the official schedule and any twitchiness exhibited by the salesperson at this point.